redphx/better-xcloud/README.md

 ### 🔥 Touch controller
 - **Availability**
   > Only for devices with touch support (Android/iOS/iPadOS/...).
+Using "Desktop mode" in mobile browsers also disables this feature.
   > - **Default**: nothing change.
   > - **Off**: stop the touch controller from showing when touching the screen.
 Useful when you play on a device with a built-in controller like Logitech G Cloud, Steam Deck, etc.
   > - **All games**: enable touch controller support for all games.
 Games with custom layout won't be affected.